 Is the Dual Flush toilet perfect?
-No. There have been a few downsides compared to a Single Flush toilet.
-Here you can see the pros and cons of a Dual Flush toilet.
+No. There have been a few downsides compared to a Single Flush unit.
+Here you can see the pros and cons of a Dual Flush.

-- An environmentally friendly toilet that uses less water, compared to a Single Flush toilet.
+- An environmentally friendly toilet that uses less water, compared to a Single Flush unit.

 - Allows you to save money on water bills per year.

 - Gives you a choice of two water volumes.
 This means there is no need to have full flushes for liquid waste.

 - Due to the larger trapway, a Dual Flush model is less likely to clog, compared to a standard toilet.

 - Dual Flush toilets cost more than standard toilets.
 However, overtime this extra cost will be eliminated, due to water savings.

 - Dual Flush toilets may not flush as effectively as Single Flush toilets.
 In general, a Dual Flush will have less water in the bowl and will have more of a tendency to leave streak marks.